The men and women of Tamworth are being invited to swap shoes and walk a mile – all to raise money for a domestic abuse charity.

 The event was such a success that it is to be repeated again this year on Saturday October 4 – and this year, as well as men being invited to pull on the stilettos, women are being asked to don brogues and take part in Walk a Mile in His or Her Shoes.

-The walk, which this year takes place on Saturday June 27, has once again been organised by the Tamworth and Lichfield Community Safety Partnerships and the Pathway Project.
+The walk has once again been organised by Tamworth Community Safety Partnership and the Pathway Project.
 The event will be fun – but it has a very serious message.
-Its aim is to raise awareness of domestic violence, to encourage more people to report it and to raise as much money as possible for the Pathway Project.
+Its aim is to raise awareness of domestic violence, to encourage more people to report it and to raise as much money as possible for the domestic violence charity, the Pathway Project.

-Anyone suffering domestic abuse can contact the Pathway Project on 01543 676800 or go to the website at www.pathway-project.co.uk .
-Donations to the Pathway Project can also be made online at www.justgiving.com/pathwayproject/Donate/
+Anyone suffering domestic abuse can contact Pathways on 01543 676800 or go to the website at www.pathway-project.co.uk .
+Donations to the Pathway Project can also be made online at www.justgiving/com/pathwayproject/donate